D2KLab/semantic-trails/README.md

 # Semantic Trails Datasets

 This repository contains the code used to generate the Semantic Trails Datasets (STDs).
-You can download the actual datasets from [figshare](https://doi.org/10.6084/m9.figshare.7429076).
+You can download the actual datasets from [figshare](https://doi.org/10.6084/m9.figshare.7429076), while you can query its RDF version at http://std.eurecom.fr/sparql.

 ## Cities